About Metra

-Metra is the regional rail system serving the six-county Chicago area.
+Metra is the rail system serving the six-county Chicago area.
 Metra provides service to and from downtown Chicago with 243 stations over 11 routes totaling nearly 500 route miles.
 We remain one of the largest and most complex rail systems in North America, with a service area encompassing more than 3,700 square miles.

 Metra's Mission